vistalab-technion/cs236781/_assignments/10-final-project.md

    of the paper and novel results, if any), compare your solution to the baseline method (if relevant), etc.
 1. The submission date for the project is **01/10/2019**.
+   Note that we can't guarantee access to the course servers after this date.

 ## Registration links